tutorial: Balancing flash with available light / ambient exposure

 The choice of maximum flash sync speed here should be an obvious one.
 Since I was using PocketWizard Plus II units, I couldn’t go over maximum flash sync speed.
 And for various reasons, max flash sync speed is a sweet spot when working with flash in bright light.
 In short, max sync speed gives us the most efficiency from our flash, by giving us our widest possible aperture, without going into high-speed sync mode.
 This will also explain why a scenario like we have here, is the exact opposite of a situation where we would drag our shutter.
 Dragging the shutter just doesn’t come into play in this situation – we’re working in bright light.

 In this instance we used manual flash in a softbox.
-Exposure for our flash was well under ambient exposure.
+Exposure for our flash was well under ambient exposure, because it needed to just be fill-flash.
 The off-camera speedlight was set to manual, and was in a softbox.

 There we have this particular end result.
 But we could’ve decided on another approach in how we exposed for our background, and what we’d need our flash to do then.
 Our choices are wide open.